Availability: In Stock

 A: Yes.
 This is a large-format hardcover measuring 11¼ × 8½ × 1½ inches and weighing nearly five pounds.

-Q: Will this book be available outside North America?
+Q: Is this book available outside North America?

 Additional information